zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 In general, Virtual machines provide an environment with more resources than most applications need.

 ## Containers

 Unlike a virtual machine which provides hardware virtualization, a container provides operating-system-level virtualization by abstracting the “user space”.
 You might want to see the different types of [virtualization](https://www.redswitches.com/blog/different-types-virtualization-cloud-computing-explained/).
+Among the most popular containerisation engines are [Docker](https://docs.docker.com) and [CoreOs's RKT](https://coreos.com/rkt/)

 Containers, using our house analogy can be compared to a hotel.
 The apartment is not fully occupied and not easy to move from one building/apartment to another.
 With Hotels problem is solved!